Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Praza Maior Southwestern CornerPraza Maior Southwestern Corner

 The Catedral de Santa María de Lugo, the grand cathedral, is immediately to the west, or right of this photo, below.
-The Camino de Santiago goes from the main plaza to the cathedral, and through the walls by its main façade.
+The Camino de Santiago goes from the main plaza to the cathedral, and from there, through the walls on the other side, by the cathedrals main façade.

 When you walk westward from the main plaza in Lugo, this view of the cathedral soon looms over you.
 This is the rear, eastern end of the cathedral.
 There is a side entrance to the cathedral here, to the right of the bell tower, shown below.